Billable Accounts for Division of Solid Waste and Recycling Transactions

 Billable Accounts

-All customers may pay for Division of Solid Waste and Recycling (DSW&R) transactions by credit card, cash, or check.
-Additionally, the option of establishing a billable charge account exists, provided customers meet certain requirements.
+All customers may pay for Division of Solid Waste and Recycling (DSWR) transactions by credit card, cash, or check.
+Additionally, customers can establish a billable charge account, provided they meet certain requirements.

 All Customers